While the safety of Hunter Water’s drinking quality is our

 of economic activity and growth as well as liveability.
 Many of the measures we

-use to ensure water supply are outlined below, but water restrictions will be
+use to ensure water supply are outlined below, and water restrictions will be

-top of mind for you as we move into Level 1 water restrictions.
+top of mind for you while we are in Level 2 water restrictions.

 Restrictions are introduced in response to overall water